• Skip to primary navigation

 Crushed thin mint cookies in a bowl.

-Form the Truffle Balls - Scoop out tablespoon-sized amounts from the cookie mixture and roll them into balls.
-Place them on a parchment paper or wax paper-lined baking sheet and into the freezer for 15 minutes.
-This is a good time for you to hone in on your old play-doh ball rolling skills.
+Scoop out 1.5 tablespoon-sized amounts from the cookie mixture and roll them into balls.
+Place them on a parchment paper and into the freezer for 15 minutes.

 Truffle balls on a lined baking sheet.